 Renee Erickson's food, casual style, and appreciation of simple beauty is an inspiration to her staff and guests in the Pacific Northwest and beyond.
 In 2014 she published her first cookbook “A Boat, a Whale and a Walrus” to critical acclaim, finding itself on top reading lists while winning a 2015 PNBA book award - the first for a cookbook.

-Renee graduated from the University of Washington with a BFA and lives in Seattle’s Ballard neighborhood with her husband Dan, dog Arlo, and cat Brooklyn.
+Renee graduated from the University of Washington with a BFA and currently serves on the board at UW's School of Art + Art History + Design.
+She lives in Seattle’s Ballard neighborhood with her husband Dan, dog Arlo, and cat Brooklyn.

 Jeremy partnered with Renee Erickson and Chad Dale in 2010.
 Also from Woodinville, Washington, Jeremy is a Western Washington University graduate and lives in Seattle's Belltown neighborhood.